rohit0110/Note-Taker/README.md

 # Note-Taker

-A Note Taking App in Flutter using sqflite
+A Note Taking App in Flutter using sqflite with CRUD functionalities.

 # Current Functionalities
 Create Notes